SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 To aid interpretation of "social protection" and find terms, we used a guide to terminology and types from the Governance and Social Development Resource Centre <a id="gsdrc">([Carter et al. 2019](#f9))</a>.
 We interpreted social floors according to the ILO, as including basic health care and basic income security for certain groups (children, elderly, unemployed or unable to work) <a id="socialfloors">([International Labour Organization n.d.](#f5))</a>.

 This query consists of 2 phrases.
-Some of the terms for services/systems work well without groups of people (phrase 1), but some need to be combined with "vulnerable people" or poverty (phrase 2).
+Some of the terms for services/systems work well without groups of people (phrase 1), but some need to be combined with "the poor and the vulnerable" to get relevant results (phrase 2).

 ##### Phrase 1